ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 4. Click the Loot Bag in the **Hierarchy**, and drop down the folder structure to see the contents.
 We're looking for the **Trigger** right now.
 Click this, and check out the **Properties** tab.
 Scroll down to the Gameplay section, and uncheck the box for *Interactable*.

-    Now when a player walks over it, they will instantly grab it, rather than have to press <kbd>F</kbd> first.
+    Now when a player walks over it, they will instantly grab it, rather than have to press ++F++ first.

 5. We can use whatever art we want in this object, so instead of a coin pouch let's try... a crowbar.
 For prying that chest open with!